Running a DAM System? Here’s an Operational Model for Success

 Process: Scale and integrate the DAM system

-Along with governance, which sets boundaries and guidelines for your DAM system, you must also establish and document processes.
+Along with governance, which sets boundaries and guidelines for your DAM system, you must also establish and document processes as part of your operational model.
 Processes can help establish trust and a sense of consistency when working with your DAM system.

-Like everything else, the development of your process goes back to purpose and people—the usage scenarios will become workflows, which can then be configured into the system.
+Like everything else, developing your process goes back to purpose and people—usage scenarios will become workflows configured into the system.
 You can then create documentation that will help enable your users to fulfill them effectively.

 When Should You Develop Processes?